2017-2018 Undergraduate & Graduate Catalog

 ECO 210 and 211 (6 credits)

-Students who have completed GVSU undergraduate courses listed above with a grade of "B" or better or the equivalent at another college or university are not required to complete additional 500-level coursework in the respective areas.
+Students who have completed GVSU undergraduate courses listed previously with a grade of B or better or the equivalent at another college or university are not required to complete additional 500-level coursework in the respective areas.
 A background assessment showing the status of the student's cognate requirements is provided to each student at the time of admission.

 - ACC 636 - Taxation Problems, Planning, and Current Issues (3 credits) is a Capstone course and may not be taken until other core courses are complete.

 The M.S.T. is a program designed for working professionals.
 Classes are offered in the evenings, and most students attend part-time.
 Students who have completed the cognate requirements and enroll for six credits each semester graduate in two years.
 The M.S.T. can be completed in four semesters of full-time study, including two fall semesters, if the student has completed all cognate requirements and attends full-time.